AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/drive.md

 The Drive is the [device](../ae2-mechanics/devices.md) you plug your [storage cells](storage_cells.md) into in order to use them for
 [network storage](../ae2-mechanics/import-export-storage.md).
 It has 10 slots which each accept a cell.

-You can push and pull the cells from its inventory using any item logistics like hoppers or AE2 busses.
+You can push and pull the cells from its inventory using any item logistics like hoppers or AE2 buses.

 It can be rotated with a <ItemLink id="certus_quartz_wrench" />.